-Applicant Tracking Systems are here to stay, and companies large and small use them to scree resumes.
+Applicant Tracking Systems are here to stay, and companies large and small use them to screen resumes.
 So you’ll need to format your resume for these as well.
 The most important aspect is including keywords.
-Don’t stuff them all over your resume, but do sprinkle them sparingly.
+Don’t stuff them all over your resume, but do sprinkle them in sparingly.

 Not sure what keywords to include?
 Look to the job posting for the most relevant ones for each unique position, so you can optimize your resume for the ATS and get it in front of a hiring manager.
 You can also use online tools to find out what keywords are best for specific positions.